 8+29131(mod12)8 + 29 \equiv 13 \equiv 1 \pmod{12}

-Large numbers are often easier to handle after you replace them with a smaller congruent number.
+Large numbers get easier once you swap them for a smaller congruent one.
+Modulo 77,

 1002(mod7)100 \equiv 2 \pmod 7

-For positive numbers, programming-language % often matches the remainder idea students learn first.
-With negative numbers, conventions can differ, so the result may not match the least nonnegative remainder used in many math courses.
+• Assuming software % matches the math convention.
+For positive numbers it often does; with negative numbers conventions differ, so the result may not match the least nonnegative remainder used in many math courses.

 Need help with a problem?